thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 also introduce an additional hierarchy with application instance certificates, which are obtained for use with specific applications.

-IDevIDs are primarily used with device onboarding or bootstrapping protocols, such as the Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol
+IDevIDs are intended for device identity and initial onboarding or bootstrapping protocols, such as the Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol
 {{?RFC8995}} or by LwM2M Bootstrap {{LwM2M-T}} {{LwM2M-C}}.
 Hence, the use of IDevIDs
 is limited on purpose even though they have a long lifetime, or do not expire at all.
 While some bootstrapping protocols use TLS (and therefore make use of the IDevID as part of client authentication) there are other bootstrapping protocols that do not use TLS/DTLS for client authentication, such as FIDO Device Onboarding (FDO) {{FDO}}.
-In many cases, a profile for the certificate content is provided by those specifications.
+In many cases, the IDevID profile/content is provided by those specifications.
 For these reasons, this specification focuses on the description of LDevIDs.

 This document uses the terminology and some of the rules for populating certificate content defined in IEEE 802.1AR.
-However, this specification does not claim conformance to IEEE 802.1AR. since such a compliance statement goes beyond the use of the terminology and the certificate content and would include the use of management protocols, fulfillment of certain hardware security requirements, and
+However, this specification does not claim conformance to IEEE 802.1AR; 802.1AR is broader and mandates hardware, security, and process requirements outside IoT constraints, while this profile borrows terminology and fields but intentionally omits those operational requirements. since such a compliance statement goes beyond the use of the terminology and the certificate content and would include the use of management protocols, fulfillment of certain hardware security requirements, and